liddiard/stream-editor/README.md

 ### Security bugs

 Found a security bug related to this codebase or how Stream Editor is deployed at [streameditor.io](https://streameditor.io)?
-I highly encourage and request that you report it by emailing:
+I highly encourage and kindly request that you report it by emailing:

 ```
 security [at] streameditor [dot] io
 ```

-Please privately email instead of posting about it publicy on GitHub Issues, and include your steps to reproduce.
+Please privately email instead of posting about it publicy on GitHub Issues or elsewhere, and please include your steps to reproduce.

-The way Stream Editor is set up at streameditor.io is intended to prevent arbitrary command execution, writing files to the server, and reading any *sensitive* data from the server.
+The way Stream Editor is set up at [streameditor.io](https://streameditor.io) is intended to prevent arbitrary command execution, writing files to the server, and reading any *sensitive* data from the server.
 Valid security bugs are likely to include anything that allows you to do any of these.
 Note that reading certain *non-sensitive* files from the server is possible and expected.

 ### Non-security bugs